pghalliday/ce-front-end/README.md

 ## Roadmap

-- Implement web page to connect to websocket interface
-- Accept JSON operations
-- Submit JSON operations to ce-operation-hub
-- Report success or failure of JSON operations
 - Account creation
 - Authentication
+- Accept JSON operations using REST API
+  - authenticated
-- Query order books
+  - validated
+  - Forward operations to ce-operation-hub
-- Stream trades
+- Stream trades over engine.io socket
+  - send trades with sequence IDs so that a client can detect if any have been missed
+  - accept a last known sequence ID parameter and flush trades after that ID to present so that disconnected clients can catch up
+  - forward trades from ce-trade-log
-- Stream order book changes
+- Stream order book changes over engine.io socket
+  - send order book deltas with sequence IDs so that a client can detect if any have been missed
+  - accept a last known sequence ID parameter and flush order book deltas after that ID to present so that disconnected clients can catch up
+  - forward order book deltas from ce-order-log
+- Query order book state using REST API
+- Query account information using REST API
-- Query balances
+  - balances
-- Query operation history
+  - operation history
-- Query trade history
+  - trade history

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using: